Ron Johnson, Entertainer

 If you have any questions, please feel free to call us at (949) 389-8508.

-Ron Johnson is a sensational pianist, vocalist and guitarist, performing professionally since 1985, with a repertoire of Big Band, Jazz, Country and even Classic Rock music.
+Ron Johnson is a sensational keyboard player, vocalist and guitarist, performing professionally since 1985, with a repertoire of Big Band, Jazz, Country and even Classic Rock music.Â

 Hernan is a world traveler who shares his knowledge and photos with us.
 He will be speaking about the American Explorers Lewis & Clark and the Louisiana Purchase.

 The James Webb Space Telescope (JWST) is a marvel of modern engineering, poised to unlock the mysteries of the cosmos like never before.
-How will the JWST reshape our understanding of the universe, and what new wonders will it uncover next?
+How will the JWST reshape our understanding of the universe, and which new wonders will it uncover next?

 At The Covington